ibm-cloud-docs/pattern-vpc-security/overview.md

 ![illustrates the security framework for IaaS Security white paper](images/securityframework.svg){: caption="Figure 1.
 IBM Security Framework" caption-side-"bottom"}

-## IBM Cybersecurity Security Services (CSS) capabilities: options in certain situations
+## IBM cybersecurity security services capabilities: options in certain situations
 {: #CSS-capabilities}

 {{site.data.keyword.IBM_notm}} cybersecurity Services is a specific business unit within {{site.data.keyword.IBM_notm}} that focuses specifically on security.
 They have a broad range of security solutions and associated consulting and managed services.
 The following table provides an overview of their solutions, and these can be considered additional options in {{site.data.keyword.Bluemix_notm}} that may be applicable in certain scenarios like hybrid or Multicloud situations.